WokLibCodeClub/.github/profile/README.md

 Please try to be there in time to start coding at 11.45am.

 We will continue coding the BBC micro:bits using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library.
-We will be creating a Pong game to play on the very small screen of the micro:bit!
+We will be creating a microPong game to play on the very small screen of the micro:bit!

 ### End of Introduction to Python course: